-We will receive \$ before deducting the costs of this offering.
+We estimate that the net proceeds from the sale of the 6,481,482 shares of common stock we are offering will be approximately \$16,250,001, after deducting underwriting fees and estimated offering expenses payable by us, or approximately \$18,717,500 if the underwriters exercise their over allotment option in full.
+We intend to use the net proceeds for general corporate purposes, including, without limitation, to fund clinical trials of products we are developing, to finance our research and develop programs, and for general working capital.
 As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses for the net proceeds that we will have from the sale of the shares of common stock.
 Accordingly, our management will have broad discretion in the application of the net proceeds.
-We expect to use the net proceeds for general corporate purposes, including, without limitation, to finance clinical trials of products we are developing, to finance our research and develop programs, and for general working capital.
 We may also use proceeds of this offering to acquire one or more businesses or new business assets.
 We may invest proceeds in one or more of our existing subsidiaries or in any new subsidiaries that we may form.
 We may use the proceeds for purposes that are not contemplated at the time of the offering.
-Pending the application of the net proceeds, we expect to invest the proceeds in investment grade, interest bearing securities or money market funds.